 Where does shea butter come from?

-shea butter is made from the oil-rich kernel fruit.
-It’s a natural product that grows on a wild tree and can take up to 50 years to mature.
-The tree is from the Sapotaceae family and is native to the wooded savannas of West and Central Africa.
-The tree has an impressive lifespan, totalling up to 200 – 300 years!
-At 25 where tree produces to maximum fruit capacity ranging from 15 to 20 kg.
+Shea butter (also known as Karite) is made from the oil of the shea nut.
+This kernel fruit grows on the Shea nut tree (Vitellaria paradoxa) and can take up to 50 years to mature.
+This vulnerable tree is from the Sapotaceae family (Butyrospermum parkii,) and is indigenous to the wooded savannas of West and Central Africa.
+The tree has an impressive lifespan – up to 300 years!
+From as young as 25 years, a tree may produce a fruit capacity ranging from 15 to 20 kg.

-The tree’s fruits resemble large plums with a nutty kernel inside.
-The shell is removed leaving the kernel to be crushed, roasted and grounded into a paste to extract the shea butter.
+The shea nut resembles a very large almond (the size of a plum) with a nutty kernel inside.
+The shell is then removed leaving the kernel to be crushed, roasted, and ground into a paste to extract the shea butter.

-What can shea butter mask do for your hair?
+What can a shea butter mask do for your hair?

-Shea butter is naturally rich in vitamins A, D, E and F, which makes it a wonderful hair care product with nourishing and protective qualities.
-Thanks to its excellent moisturizing and repairing agents, it is often used to treat dry and damaged hair.
-The butter-rich nutrients deeply hydrate the hair.
-Furthermore, it’s rich in high fatty acids and esters that ensures the hair is protected from water and aggressive detergents, making it incredibly nourishing and moisturizing.
+Naturally rich in vitamins A, D, E and F it makes for a wonderful hair care product with nourishing and protective qualities.
+Thanks to fatty-rich nutrients and moisturizing and repairing agents, it is often used to treat dry and damaged hair as they deeply hydrate the hair.
+Being high fatty acids and esters makes it incredibly strengthening, moisturizing, and protective, particularly against hard water and aggressive detergents.

 A protective mask for hair

-Chemical hair colorants, pollution, wind, sun … our hair is often exposed to aggressive external factors.
-As it’s butter-rich, it is commonly used in cosmetics for its extraordinary moisturizing properties.
-A shea butter mask for hair has all the natural vitamins to condition and treat your hair.
-A hair mask will deeply quench, nourish, and soften strands to bring it back to its original health.
-You should take care when picking a hair mask, always opt for a product that comes from organic agricultural methods.
+Chemical hair colorants, pollution, wind, sun, the list goes on: our hair is constantly exposed to aggressive external factors.
+As an oil-rich nut, shea is commonly used in cosmetics for its extraordinary moisture-locking properties.
+A hair mask, therefore, has all the natural vitamins to condition and treat your hair.
+A hair mask will quench, feed, and soften strands to bring it back to its original health.
+Take care when selecting a hair mask, however.
+If you have the option, select a product that comes from certified organic agricultural methods.